borntofrappe/borntofrappe.github.io/README.md

 </svg>
 ```

-The `viewBox` attribute is useful for more than just modifying the origin of the coordinate system, but far beyond the scope of this article.
+The `viewBox` attribute is useful for more than just modifying the origin of the coordinate system, but the topic is far beyond the scope of this article.

-In between the opening and closing tags like to add a group element, `<g>`, to set a few properties for every shape which follows.
-For instance, `fill` to color the dots, or `stroke` to remove the imperceptible, default outline.
+In between the opening and closing tags, I like to add a group element, `<g>`.
+It works as a helpful container, and it is useful to set a few properties for every shape which follows.
+For instance, `fill` to color the dots, and `stroke` to remove the imperceptible, default outline.

 ```html
 <g fill="hsl(220, 100%, 8%)" stroke="none">